Skip to main content

 An employee with teaching or research responsibilities is an academic appointee who is engaged in teaching and/or research activities, and certain staff employees (e.g. Staff Research Associates) who may participate in teaching or research activities.

-University departments that require the services of an active UC employee who does not fit the criteria to do business as an Independent Contractor must work with Human Resources to compensate the employee through the payroll system, if appropriate, in accordance with existing law and University policy.
+University departments that require the services of an active UC employee, students included, who does not fit the criteria to do business as an Independent Contractor must work with Human Resources to compensate the employee through the payroll system, if appropriate, in accordance with existing law and University policy.

 Former UC Employees as Independent Contractors